Climate change in Scotland

-Climate change in Scotland is causing a range of impacts on Scotland, and its mitigation and adaptation is a matter for the devolved Scottish Parliament.
+Climate change in Scotland is already causing a range of impacts on Scotland.
+2022 was Scotland's warmest year on record with the temperature reaching 35°C in the Scottish Borders in July.

 Climate change has already changed timings of spring events such as leaf unfolding, bird migration and egg-laying.
 Severe effects are likely to occur on biodiversity.

+The mitigation of climate change and adaptation is a matter for the devolved Scottish Parliament.

 Greenhouse gas emissions

 Scotland's greenhouse gas emissions only accounted for 10% of the UK's emissions in 2003, when figures were published.
 37% of Scottish emissions are in energy supply and 17% in transport.
 Between 1990 and 2007, Scottish net emissions have reduced by 18.7%.
 The industrial processes sector had the largest decrease, of 72% with a reduction of 48% in the public sector trailing closely behind.

 Impacts on the natural environment

 Temperature and weather changes

 In Scotland, the effects of climate change can be seen in raised temperature changes, increased rainfall and less snow cover.
 These changes have a significant impact on the growing, breeding and migration seasons, as well as species abundance and diversity.